Prabhjyot15/Accessibility_Research/README.md

 index.js (mentions main functionality js file -> tutoria11y.js)
 accessibility guides have all the guides for all the use cases
 example: create-channel-private has the shortcuts and their description for creating a new channel and making it private
+// here we have covered till before user entering the name of the channel